konmik/RxQuery/README.md

 You can read about an effective way to architect your Android application here:
 [Architecting Android...
 The clean way?](http://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/)

 The proper way to use this library is inside of a Presenter.
-(You're already using Model-View-Presenter, isn't it?)
+(You're already using [Model-View-Presenter](http://konmik.github.io/introduction-to-model-view-presenter-on-android.html), isn't it?)
+Anyway, you can use the library without MVP, the entire library is is just three simple observables.

-The entire pipeline would look like this (in a pseudocode).
+The entire pipeline with MVP would look like this (in a pseudocode).

 Query some data from a database: